 Many hospitals today face the same challenge.
 Everyone agrees that quality and speed of patient care are essential.
 Yet, the highly mobile staff at most healthcare facilities often cannot provide the best care possible due to poor communication procedures.
 Staff members have become frustrated at the inefficiency that results with undirected updates and alerts being sent to clinicians and other staff members.
 One patient’s lab results have come in.
 Another is reporting pain through the nurse call system.
 A third’s heart monitor is beeping.
 Someone wants to speak with a doctor.
 The security system is acting up.
 The list goes on.

-Clinical alerting systems for hospitals reduce the constant buzzing and beeping of systems that alert caregivers of patient requests, changes in vitals, overhead pages, and open doors.
-They also help ensure the right staff members receive these notifications on their mobile devices.
-Test results, patient monitoring alerts, and other important updates are delivered through a secure, reliable hospital communication system that allows nurses and physicians to improve patient care.
+Clinical alerting systems for hospitals are designed to reduce the constant buzzing and beeping of systems that alert caregivers to patient requests, changes in vitals, overhead pages, and open doors.
+Alerting software also helps ensure the right staff members receive these notifications on their mobile devices.
+Patient monitoring alerts, test results, and other important updates are delivered through a secure, reliable hospital communication system that allows nurses and physicians to improve patient care.

-The constant noise on patient floors today has become concerning for many.
-Although the buzzes and beeps are designed to alert caregivers of patient needs, too often they negatively impact patients’ ability to rest and heal.
+Still, the constant noise on patient floors today has become concerning for many.
+Although the buzzes and beeps are designed to alert caregivers of patient status and needs, too often they negatively impact patients’ ability to rest and heal.
 In addition, staff can experience alarm fatigue due to too many sounds competing for their attention.

-Hospitals are moving toward subtle communications among nurses, doctors, and clinical monitoring systems to help in their quiet hospital initiatives or “Shhh campaigns.”
-Now test results, nurse call alerts, patient monitoring alerts, and other important notifications can reach the right person on his or her mobile device.
+Hospitals are moving toward more subtle communications among nurses, doctors, and clinical monitoring systems to help in their quiet hospital initiatives or “Shhh campaigns.”
+Now nurse call alerts, patient monitoring alerts, and other important notifications can reach the right person on his or her mobile device.
+Alert notification software can even allow care teams to use mobile devices to access and review real-time patient data, including live streaming waveforms.
 And patient electronic health records can often be updated at the same time.

 Spok clinical alerting sends critical information and updates from your alert systems, such as nurse call, patient monitoring, and many others to mobile staff on their communication devices.
 At a high level, it creates an enterprise-wide approach to the management, prioritization, and response to key events.
 This includes the ability to send messages to the right people based on rules set up in your hospital, including escalated communications whenever necessary.
 It also means you can manage devices easily and allocate staff appropriately.